What makes a lead generation landing page actually work

 Copy focused on outcomes, not features

-Strong B2B landing pages also segment by persona or use case.
+Strong B2B lead generation landing pages also segment by persona or use case.
 Instead of one generic page for every audience, they create targeted pages for CFOs, sales leaders, or operations teams.
 Personalization increases relevance, and relevance drives conversion.

 Demo request pages are the workhorse of B2B lead generation.
 They target prospects who know their problem and are actively evaluating solutions.